hzoo/TwitchPlaysX/README.md

 > (inspired by [TwitchPlaysPokemon])

-Connect to Twitch's messaging service (TMI via [`tmi.js`](https://github.com/tmijs/tmi.js)) (previously IRC) to send inputs to a program and stream it, TwitchPlaysPokemon style.
+Connect to Twitch's messaging service, (TMI) via [`tmi.js`](https://github.com/tmijs/tmi.js (previously using IRC) to send inputs to a program and stream it, TwitchPlaysPokemon style.
 Should support linux/windows/mac.

 ### In Action